m4ttsch/omscs-notes-notes/operating-systems/distributed-shared-memory.md

 ## Weak Consistency
 In the consistency models that we discussed so far, the memory was accessed only by read and write operations.

-In the weak consistency models, it’s possible to have additional operations for accessing memory.
+In the weak consistency models, it's possible to have additional operations for accessing memory.

 A memory system may introduce **synchronization points**, as operations that are available to the upper layers of the software.
 In addition to telling the underlying memory system to read or write, you will now be able to tell the system to sync.